wkorando/go-serverless-with-java/STEP10.md

 1. To create a copy of a package run the following:

 	```
-	ibmcloud fn package bind /whisk.system/cloudant go-serverlesss-cloudant
+	ibmcloud fn package bind /whisk.system/cloudant go-serverless-cloudant
 	```

-2. This will create a new package '/[YOUR_ACCOUNT_NAME]_dev/go-serverlesss-cloudant'.
+2. This will create a new package `/[YOUR_ACCOUNT_NAME]_dev/go-serverless-cloudant`.
 To view the newly created package run this command:

 	```
 	ibmcloud fn package list